Garrett P. Ashley, Vice Chancellor, University Relations and Advancement, The California State University*

 Erika Pagel is a portfolio manager in the Boston office at Brown Advisory where she manages balanced accounts for private and institutional clients.
 Ms. Pagel has nearly 20 years of investment management experience.
 Prior to Brown Advisory, she was an investment advisor at Silver Bridge Advisors.
 Read her full bio here.

-Jameela Pedicini, Director, Asset Management, Perella Weinberg Partners
+Jameela Pedicini, Executive Director, Perella Weinberg Partners

 Tim Smith, Senior Vice President, Director of ESG Shareowner Engagement, Walden Asset Management, Boston Trust